Ernesto Giménez Caballero: The avant-garde years and the conversion to fascism

+Giménez Caballero was also involved in the rising experimental film scene in Madrid, opening a cineclub with Juan Piqueras Martínez and Luis Buñuel in 1928.
+His works as a filmmaker in those years include Noticiario del cineclub (1930), Esencia de verbena (1930), and Los judíos de patria Española (1931).

-As literary critic for El Sol newspaper he went to Italy in 1928 and struck up friendships with such fascist thinkers as Giuseppe Bottai, Giovanni Gentile, Curzio Malaparte and Filippo Tommaso Marinetti, eventually becoming an adherent of fascist beliefs himself.
+But in 1928 he went to Italy and struck up friendships with such fascist thinkers as Giuseppe Bottai, Giovanni Gentile, Curzio Malaparte and Filippo Tommaso Marinetti, eventually becoming an adherent of fascist beliefs himself.